ash-project/ash_oban/documentation/tutorials/get-started-with-ash-oban.md

 First, follow the oban setup guide.

+### Oban Pro

 If you are using Oban Pro, set the following configuration:

 ```elixir
 config :ash_oban, :pro?, true
 ```

+Oban Pro lives in a separate hex repository, and therefore we, unfortunately, cannot have an explicit version dependency on it.
+What this means is that any version you use in hex will technically be accepted, and if you don't have the oban pro package installed and you use the above configuration, you will get compile time errors/warnings.

+### Setting up AshOban

 Next, allow AshOban to alter your configuration